owntracks/booklet/docs/features/card.md

 Note the topic branch ending in `info` and note the use of the retain flag (`-r`).

 #### Webapp
-A [webapp](https://avanc.github.io/owntracks-cards) is available to create cards in your browser and optionally publish it directly to your MQTT broker.
+A [webapp](https://avanc.github.io/owntracks-cards) is available to create cards in your browser and optionally publish them directly to your MQTT broker.

 ### Cards in Recorder in HTTP mode